goodahead/entitytype-manager/README.md

 This extension can be used by store owners who require require more detailed data for product attributes of type select (dropdown) and multiselect.
-It require no developer skills to install and use (only basic HTML/CSS knowleadge required in order to create Entity Type landing pages).
+It require no developer skills to install and use (only basic HTML/CSS knowledge required in order to create Entity Type landing pages).
-Magento Developers can find features, provided by this extansion usable.
+Magento Developers can find features, provided by this extension usable.
 It can ease the process of creating custom entities (i.e. brands, manufacturers, suppliers, etc.) and working with them.